Quenching of satellite galaxies of Milky Way analogues: reconciling theory and observations: Simulations

 Although the simulations reproduce the amplitude of the stellar mass--halo mass relation by construction, they have not been explicitly tuned to match other galaxy properties.
 In spite of this, the simulations do successfully reproduce a broad range of global and structural properties of MW-mass hosts and of their dwarf satellites.
 For example, they reproduce the observed sizes and star formation rates of MW-mass galaxies, their magnitudes in different bands, and the spatial distributions of metallicity and mass of stellar haloes \citep{font2020}.
 They also reproduce the luminosity functions and radial distributions of satellite dwarf galaxies of MW analogues in SAGA and in the LV once important observational selection effects are factored in \citep{font2021}.
 These selection effects will also be important for the present study, as we discuss below.

-In order to implement observational selection criteria for the satellites (e.g., magnitude and surface brightness limits) and to facilitate comparisons to the quenched fractions of LV satellites (see Section~\ref{sec:LV}), for which we use the $g-i$ colour as an indicator of quenching\footnote{Spectroscopic-based estimates of the SFR are not yet available for LV satellites, whereas LG and SAGA have nearly complete spectroscopic coverage.}, we compute magnitudes and colours of star particles in post-processing using simple stellar population (SSP) models constructed with the \texttt{PARSEC v1.2S}+\texttt{COLIBRI PR16} isochrones\footnote{\url{http://stev.oapd.inaf.it/cgi-bin/cmd}} \citep{bressan2012,marigo2017} and adopting the \citet{chabrier2003} stellar initial mass function (IMF) used in the simulations.
+In order to implement observational selection criteria for the satellites (e.g., magnitude and surface brightness limits) and to facilitate comparisons to the quenched fractions of LV satellites (see Section~\ref{sec:LV}), for which we use the $g-i$ colour as an indicator of quenching\footnote{Spectroscopic-based estimates of the SFR are not yet available for most LV satellites.}, we compute magnitudes and colours of star particles in post-processing using simple stellar population (SSP) models constructed with the \texttt{PARSEC v1.2S}+\texttt{COLIBRI PR16} isochrones\footnote{\url{http://stev.oapd.inaf.it/cgi-bin/cmd}} \citep{bressan2012,marigo2017} and adopting the \citet{chabrier2003} stellar initial mass function (IMF) used in the simulations.
 Note that \texttt{COLIBRI} accounts for the thermally-pulsating (TP) AGB phase, from the first TP phase to the complete loss of the envelope.
 In order to derive luminosities for satellites in a given band, we simply sum the luminosities of the individual star particles that are gravitationally bound to each satellite, as determined by the \texttt{SUBFIND} algorithm \citep{dolag2009}.
+Surface brightnesses, $\mu_e$, represent the \textit{mean} surface brightness within the (projected) effective radius, computed by summing the luminosities of all particles within this radius, dividing through by the enclosed area, and converting the result to standard magnitude units (i.e., mag arcsec$^{-2}$).

 The computed host magnitudes are in very good agreement with those of observed MW analogues in SAGA and LV (see Sections \ref{sec:SAGA} and \ref{sec:LV} and also \citealt{font2021}).
 The stellar masses and magnitudes of simulated satellites are also realistic (see \citealt{font2021}).
 In the current study, we use only satellites with $>10$ star particles, which corresponds to stellar masses $\gtrsim 10^{5.5}\, {\rm M}_{\odot}$, or approximately $M_V<-8$.